Working!!: Others

-Aoi's older brother who has been constantly searching for her.
+Kirio is Aoi's older brother who has been constantly searching for her.
 He shares his sister's eyes, dark purple hair and irises, and wears a white school uniform.
 Like Aoi, his surname is an alias which coincidentally matches hers.
-He is the captain of a karate club and is strong enough to defend himself against Mahiru, who he gains a crush on.
+Kirio is the captain of a karate club and is strong enough to defend himself against Mahiru, who he gains a crush on.